-Understanding adversary types and the parts of software they are most likely to exploit can be far more valuable than traditional static, list-based software testing processes.
+Understanding adversary types and the parts of software they are most likely to exploit can be far more valuable than traditional static, list-based software testing processes -especially in the age of generative AI.
 In practice, doing this requires a smarter approach to testing, one that is focused on the vulnerabilities that adversaries are demonstrably and provably interested in exploiting.

-Adobe seeks to raise bar in product security by focusing on a more objective measurement of the security posture of products, one that focuses on discovering exploitable vulnerabilities using an adversary- aware testing process.
+Adobe focuses on a more objective measurement of the security posture of products, one that focuses on discovering exploitable vulnerabilities using an adversary-aware testing process.
 Through the Adobe Security Testing Reports, we give customers a transparent and standardized way to assess the security of our products based on calculable, objective risk as well as peace of mind that Adobe's products are as resilient as possible against adversary attacks.